 Expertise at identification is not required for participation in this count.
 All that is needed is an interest in birds and a desire to learn more about which ones are around at this time of year.

 Every June, society members gather together for a pot-luck picnic.
-We share a meal, stories, music and a good time.

 The Western Painted Turtle has delighted Sunshine Coast residents for generations.
 In an effort to protect this threatened turtle population, the Sunshine Coast Wildlife Project has built 20 turtle nesting beaches at various lakes.

-The PH Wildlife Society has helped clear the nesting sites at Lillies Lake, Katherine Lake, and North Lake.
+The PH Wildlife Society has helped clear the nesting sites at Lillies Lake, Katherine Lake and North Lake.
 Baby turtles emerge in early spring from these beaches and mother turtles use these sites to build their nests and lay their eggs.

 If you see one of these beaches on your journey, please be mindful.
 Slow down while driving, watch your step, and keep your pets on leashes so that these beautiful turtles can live and thrive in a safe and peaceful environment.